openshift/enhancements/enhancements/storage/csi-driver-install.md

 ## Motivation

 Upstream Kubernetes is moving towards removing code of in-tree drivers and replacing them with their CSI counterpart.
-Our current expectation is that - all in-tree drivers that depend on cloudprovider should be removed from core Kubernetes by 1.21.
+Our current expectation is that - all in-tree drivers that depend on cloudprovider start to be removed from core Kubernetes by 1.21.
-This may not happen all at once and we expect migration for certain drivers to happen sooner.

 This does mean that OpenShift should be prepared to handle such migration.
 We have to iron out any bugs in driver themselves and their interfacing with OpenShift.
 We need a way for users to use the CSI drivers and optionally enable migration from in-tree driver